• Skip to primary navigation

 • A bowl of baked oats, topped with extra fresh berries, coconut yoghurt, pumpkin seeds and maple syrup.

 For a more leisurely breakfast how about Banana Pancakes or Hashbrowns?
 For a breakfast before work or school you could try our Flaxseed Pudding or a Weetabix Medley.
-For those mornings when you've just got no time and its a breakfast on the run, then maybe our Banana and Pecan Muffins.
+For those mornings when it's breakfast on the run, then maybe our Banana and Pecan Muffins.
 Take a look and see, they're all recipes that we love and all of them are tried, tested and enjoyed by our whole family.

 Recipe